CUBigDataClass/cubigdata.com/README.md

 ### How to add a DNS record

-To request a DNS record to be added, make a pull request to this readme, adding to the table below.
+To request a DNS record to be added, make a pull request to this readme, adding to the table above.

 The request will be merged as soon as the record is added (sometimes it take a little while to propagate once added).